tslocke/hobocookbook/tutorials/agility.markdown

 	has_many :projects, :class_name => "Project", :foreign_key => "owner_id"
 {: .ruby}

 How should this effect the permissions?
-Certain operations on the project should probably be restricted to its owner:
+Certain operations on the project should probably be restricted to its owner.
+We'll use the `owner_id?` helper (that Hobo provides for every `belongs_to` relationship) as can save an extra DB hit:

 	def create_permitted?
-	  owner == acting_user
+	  owner_is? acting_user
 	end

   def update_permitted?
-	  acting_user.administrator? || (acting_user == owner && !owner_changed?)
+	  acting_user.administrator? || (owner_is?(acting_user) && !owner_changed?)
 	end

 	def destroy_permitted?
-	  acting_user.administrator? || acting_user == owner
+	  acting_user.administrator? || owner_is?(acting_user)
 	end
 {: .ruby}

 One thing worth noting in the `creatable_by?` method.
-We assert that `owner == user`.
+We assert that `owner_is? user`.
 This is very often found in conjunction with `:creator => true`.
 Together, these mean that the current user can create their own projects only, and the "Owner" form field will be automatically removed from the new project form.

 Run the migration generator to see the effect on the app: